identity-com/dsr/docs/channels.md

 This is a mandatory and default channel.
 If only this is set the result will be a single object posted to this URL.
-If others channels are present than only the status if posted here.
+If others channels are present then only the status is posted here.
 *Note: evidence binary content is never sent in this channel*

 ### payloadUrl